iterate-ch/docs/Protocols/S3/index.md

 - {download}`Download<https://svn.cyberduck.io/trunk/profiles/AWS%20PrivateLink%20for%20Amazon%20S3%20(VPC%20endpoint).cyberduckprofile>` the *AWS PrivateLink for Amazon S3 (VPC endpoint) profile*.

-## Access Third Party Buckets
+## Access Third-Party Buckets

-Connecting to a bucket you are not the owner (and therefore not included when logging in as above and listing all your owned buckets) is possible.
+Connecting to a bucket you are not the owner of (and therefore not included when logging in as above and listing all your owned buckets) is possible.
 You can access buckets owned by someone else if the ACL allows you to access it by either:

 1. Specify the bucket you want to access in the hostname to connect to like `<bucketname>.s3.amazonaws.com`.
 Your own buckets will not be displayed but only the third-party bucket.
 2. Set the *Default Path* in the bookmark to the bucket name.